Waiting List and Deferred Applicants

 Who will be admitted from the waiting list?

-This is the most difficult question to answer as we believe every student on our waiting list is capable and worthy of being a Notre Dame student.
-We consider many factors.
-We will evaluate our class size and needs and start admitting students from the waiting list on a rolling basis later this spring.
+Every applicant receiving an invitation to the waiting list is capable and worthy of being a Notre Dame student.
+We will evaluate our class size and needs and begin admitting students from the waiting list on a rolling basis later this spring.

 Are applicants on the waiting list ranked?